 A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this proposed amendment, which is given in the New York State Register on March 27, 2024, is also enclosed for your information (Appendix IV).
+A copy of the public notices of this proposed amendment, which were given in the New York State Register on March 27, 2024, and clarified on July 10, 2024, are also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).